-As discussed in Notes 1 and 15, during the year ended December 31, 2021, we managed our business as two operating segments which were also our reportable segments and reporting units: Thermal and EMS.
+As discussed in Notes 1 and 16, during the year ended December 31, 2021, we managed our business as two operating segments which were also our reportable segments and reporting units: Thermal and EMS.
 Effective January 1, 2022, we reorganized our operating segments.
-Accordingly, for 2022, we have three reportable segments which are also our reporting units: Electronic Test, Environmental Technologies and Process Technologies.
+Accordingly, for 2022, we have three operating segments which are also our reportable segments and reporting units: Electronic Test, Environmental Technologies and Process Technologies.

 We account for goodwill and intangible assets in accordance with ASC Topic 350 (Intangibles - Goodwill and Other).
 Finite-lived intangible assets are amortized over their estimated useful economic life and are carried at cost less accumulated amortization.
 Goodwill is assessed for impairment annually at the beginning of the fourth quarter on a reporting unit basis, or more frequently when events and circumstances occur indicating that the recorded goodwill may be impaired.
 Goodwill is considered to be impaired if the fair value of a reporting unit is less than its carrying amount.
-As a part of the goodwill impairment assessment, we have the option to perform a qualitative assessment to determine whether it is more-likely-than-not that the fair value of a reporting unit is greater than its carrying amount, a quantitative goodwill impairment test is not required.
+As a part of the goodwill impairment assessment, we have the option to perform a qualitative assessment to determine whether it is more-likely-than-not that the fair value of a reporting unit is less than its carrying amount.
+If, as a result of our qualitative assessment, we determine that it is more-likely-than-not that the fair value of the reporting unit is greater than its carrying amount, a quantitative goodwill impairment test is not required.
 However, if, as a result of our qualitative assessment, we determine it is more-likely-than-not that the fair value of a reporting unit is less than its carrying amount, or, if we choose not to perform a qualitative assessment, we are required to perform a quantitative goodwill impairment test to identify potential goodwill impairment and measure the amount of goodwill impairment loss to be recognized.